HomeDNS ToolsCERT Lookup

 Observed ResultLikely CauseNext Step

-CERT not foundDNS-published cert path unavailablePublish expected CERT record if required
+CERT not foundDNS-published certificate path unavailablePublish CERT record if your application requires DNS-based certificate lookup

 Troubleshooting Workflow